elugens/hello-javascript/docs/bonus-javascript-design-patterns/creational-design-pattern/builder-pattern.md

   </summary>
   <div>
     <div>
-      <strong>Interview Response:</strong> The objects participating in the Builder Pattern include the Director, Builder, ConcreteBuilder, and Products objects.
+      <strong>Interview Response:</strong>The Builder Pattern can be implemented using objects and functions.
+The objects participating in this pattern are the builder object, director object, and product object that is constructed by the builder.
     </div><br />
     <div>
       <strong>Technical Response:</strong> The objects participating in the Builder Pattern include the Director, Builder, ConcreteBuilder, and Products objects.
 The director object constructs products by using the Builder’s multi-step interface.
 The Builder object, not used in JavaScript, declares a multi-step interface for creating a complex product.
 The ConcreteBuilder implements the multi-component Builder interface, keeps the product in position during the assembly process, and enables you to retrieve the newly created product.
 The Products object represents the complex objects getting assembled.